conversejs/converse.js/docs/source/configuration.rst

 If true, and the XMPP server on which the current user is logged in supports multi-user chat, then a list of rooms on that server will be fetched.

-Not recommended for servers with lots of chat rooms.
+Not recommended for servers with lots of chatrooms.

 For each room on the server a query is made to fetch further details (e.g. features, number of occupants etc.), so on servers with many rooms this